 John Curtin’s Australian Journalists’ Association Badge

-Curtin’s affinity with the press served him well during these arduous years of World War 2, when he kept newspaper editors onside with regular press briefings, even revealing dispatches from British Prime Minister Winston Churchill.
+Curtin’s affinity with the press served him well during these arduous years of the Second World War, when he kept newspaper editors onside with regular press briefings, even revealing dispatches from British Prime Minister Winston Churchill.
 He wore his AJA badge every day he was in office.

 John Curtin (1885–1945) was Prime Minister of Australia from October 1941 to July 1945.
 John Curtin’s Australian Journalists’ Association badge is held at the John Curtin Prime Ministerial Library in Perth.